Audi R18: 2013 season

 The 2013 season would see Audi utilize the hybrid system completely; retiring the non-hybrid turbodiesel R18 Ultra.
 The #1 car would be piloted by André Lotterer, Benoît Tréluyer, and Marcel Fässler.
 The #2 entry would be raced by Tom Kristensen, Allan McNish, and Loïc Duval.
 Round 1 was the 6 hours of Silverstone.
-Despite a disappointing qualifying attempt for both entries, with the number #2 starting 3rd behind the two rival 2012-spec Toyota TS030 Hybrids and the number #1 starting 5th behind a privateer Rebellion Racing Lola B12/60, the race would yield better results, and rather quickly.
+Despite a disappointing qualifying attempt for both entries, with the #2 starting 3rd behind the two rival 2012-spec Toyota TS030 Hybrids and the #1 starting 5th behind a privateer Rebellion Racing Lola B12/60, the race would yield better results, and rather quickly.
 The #2 led the race with the #1 behind it by the end of the first hour.
 The #1 would leapfrog the #2 after the end of hour three, but would eventually regain the lead again by the end of hour five, thanks to a solid stint by McNish and the lack of hybrid drive in the #1 car.
 The #2 car would win the race after battling with its sister car throughout the race, winning an entire lap over Toyota.

 The addition of a third entry was prepared by Audi prior to the 6 hours of Spa-Francorchamps.
 The #3 car would be driven by the Spaniard Marc Gené, Oliver Jarvis, and young Brazilian Lucas Di Grassi.
 The car would be only eligible to earn manufacturer points in Le Mans.
 Audi determined to use this car for its Le Mans effort, using the race at Spa as a test bed for both the #3 car and team.
 A damp practice session would be dominated by the e-tron quattro's and would continue into the dry qualifying session, with cars #1, #3, and #2 (in that order) qualifying a second within each other taking the first three spots.
 They were a second over a duo of Toyota TS030 Hybrid cars, one being 2013-spec and the other 2012.
 The race would show Audi's strong pace, but it was neutralized by Toyota's better fuel consumption in its 2013-spec car, making for a very tight race for Audi.
 However, a mechanical problem in the closest challenging Toyota provided Audi with an easy 1–2–3 finish as the race concluded, with the #1 winning in Belgium.